microsoft/TypeScript-Handbook/pages/Compiler Options in MSBuild.md

 <sup>1</sup> These settings are new in TypeScript 1.6

-## What is supported in my version of Visual Studio?
+## What is supported in my version of Visual Studio

 Look in your `C:\Program Files (x86)\MSBuild\Microsoft\VisualStudio\v$(VisualStudioVersion)\TypeScript\Microsoft.TypeScript.targets` file.
 The authoritative mappings between MSBuild XML tags and `tsc` compiler options live in there.